The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 Most generative AI pricing roundups make the same mistake: they compare one flagship model per provider, quote a single input/output token rate, and treat that as the real bill.

 By 2026, that is no longer enough.
-The actual cost of using LLMs is a layered cost shape: input tokens, output tokens, cached tokens, cache writes, cache storage, batch discounts, priority premiums, long-context tier jumps, search-grounding fees, hosted retrieval fees, OCR or document parsing fees, code-execution runtime charges, and sometimes separate browser automation or container pricing.
-The model rate still matters, but it is no longer the whole story, and in some real applications it is not even the dominant one.
+The real bill is a layered cost shape: input tokens, output tokens, cached tokens, cache writes, cache storage, batch discounts, long-context tier jumps, search-grounding fees, hosted retrieval fees, OCR or document parsing fees, runtime charges, and sometimes separate browser automation or container pricing.
+This article compares the market the way buyers actually experience it: provider by provider, model by model, and mode by mode, while also separating portable value from provider-owned state.

 Table of contents